U.S. signals no plans to boycott 2022 Beijing Winter Olympics after genocide designation | Politics

 Human Rights Watch on Wednesday slammed the IOC, saying its "failure to publicly confront Beijing's serious human rights violations makes a mockery of its own commitments and claims that the Olympics are a 'force for good'."
 The idea of an Olympic boycott is fraught political territory for the White House and for corporate sponsors.

 "I think you want to raise the bar really high for Olympic boycotts," an Asian diplomat told Reuters on condition of anonymity.
 "Public signaling sometimes becomes very hard for countries to step back from."
-Reuters sought comment from 15 global Olympic corporate sponsors, including American companies Coca-Cola, General Electric, and Visa.
+Reuters sought comment from 15 global Olympic corporate sponsors.

-Only international insurance company Allianz responded, saying it had "zero-tolerance" for discrimination, but that it intended to remain a sponsor.
-"We are present in over 70 countries worldwide, including those that have a different view of human rights than we do.
-We firmly believe that our presence in these countries contributes to the prosperity and security of the people there," the company said in a statement.
+Airbnb, Alibaba, Atos, Bridgestone, Dow, Panasonic, P&G, Samsung, Toyota and Visa did not respond to requests for comment.
+General Electric said its contract is ending after the Tokyo Summer Games set for this year after being postponed in 2020 because of the coronavirus pandemic.
+Intel declined to comment.
+Omega, Coca-Cola and Allianz reiterated their commitment to the 2022 Beijing Olympics.
+Politicians and activists targeted China with boycott campaigns ahead of its hosting of the 2008 Summer Olympics, but then Republican President George W. Bush attended the opening ceremonies in Beijing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)